bloominstituteoftechnology/Sprint-Challenge--Django-I/DeploymentExperiences.md

+Log Entry -- 1:24PM (EST)

+Moving the Procfile into the root folder fixed this issue!

+But...now app is crashing.
+The error code (H10) suggests that this happens because of a crashed dyno or boot timeout.
+Unsure at the moment how to fix, so doing more research.

 Log Entry -- 12:52PM (EST)

 It seems that I've isolated the issue of the app not running to be related to Heroku's Dyno scaling, but when I run the command "heroku ps:scale web-1" it returns an error saying it can't identify that process type.